What should you ask your doctor about basal and squamous cell skin cancers?

 - How much experience do you have treating this type of cancer?

 - What are my treatment options?
 What do you recommend?
 Why?

-- Will I be okay if the cancer is just removed with no follow-up treatment?
+- Will I be okay if the cancer is just removed with no other treatment?

-- What are the risks or side effects that I should expect?
+- What are the risks or side effects from treatment?